My accusers' speeches may have

 I almost forgot who I am. . .

-my accusers have spoken hardly a single word of truth, but among
+my accusers have spoken hardly a single word of truth, but one of

-all of their lies, one falsehood surprised me more than all of the rest: I mean when they told you to be
+their lies surprised me more than all of the others: I mean when they told you to be

 careful in listening to me,